happybits/fcm-client/docs/intro.rst

                 print "Removing %s from database" % reg_id

             # unrecoverably failed, these ID's will not be retried
+            # consult GCM manual for all error codes
             for reg_id, err_code in res.failed.items():
                 print "Removing %s because %s" % (reg_id, err_code)